Ropes Creek railway line: History

-Between Boxing Day 1990 and 8 January 1991 there was a major shut-down due to track work between St Marys and Glenbrook stations, and the line was temporarily reopened as far as Dunheved to allow suburban trains that normally stabled at Penrith to be stabled in the four-track yard, and on the platform 2 or "down" track on the branch.
+Between Boxing Day 1990 and 8 January 1991, there was a major shut-down due to track work between St Mary's and Glenbrook stations, and the line was temporarily reopened as far as Dunheved to allow suburban trains that normally stabled at Penrith to be stabled in the four-track yard, and on the platform 2 or "down" track on the branch.
 At the completion of the track work, the line was once again closed.

 Overhead wiring for approximately 10 car lengths was retained at the St Marys end of the branch, where it turned off the main western line, to provide a terminating point for trains used on "Y" Link services.
 With the abolition of "Y" link services to St Marys in 2005, the overhead wiring and associated components were subsequently removed.

 At Dunheved railway station, a fenced-in compound was constructed on the down branch and down no. 1 siding, and two suburban carriages - Comeng S set motor car C3866 and Tangara car N5127 - were stored there for use by the NSW Fire Brigade for training purposes.
 The carriages and the compound didn't last long because local vandals destroyed both vehicles.

-Rails on the branch were still in place in 1996 but by 2001 track lifting had commenced.
+Rails on the branch were still in place in 1996 but by 2001, track lifting had commenced.
 The first part of the line to be removed was the area outside Sims Metal, to allow the extension of Christie Street between Dunheved Road and across South Creek.
 The next section of track, the Links Road level crossing, was covered with tar and concrete.